-Interestingly, this is why so-called stablecoins are often pegged to fiat currencies such as the USD, as this minimises price fluctuations and enables online brokerage sites such as Oanda to offer viable exchange rates to their clients.
+Interestingly, this is why so-called stablecoins are often pegged to fiat currencies such as the USD, as this minimizes price fluctuations and enables online brokerage sites such as Oanda to offer viable exchange rates to their clients.

 Why This Should Not Distract from Bitcoin’s Future Potential

-Whilst we may be unlikely to see cryptocurrencies replace physical currency in the near-term, this should not distract from the potential of these products and the underlying blockchain technology.
+Whilst we may be unlikely to see cryptocurrencies replace physical currency in the near term, this should not distract from the potential of these products and the underlying blockchain technology.